 Considering dental implants?

-Our expert Kirkland dentist at Brookside Dental would be glad to meet you!
+Our expert Bellevue dentist at Brookside Dental would be glad to meet you!

 Dr. Corie Vitkovic has advanced training in implant dentistry.
 She’s determined to put a confident, functioning smile back on your face.